Sabien Lilaj: Lokomotiva

-In the summer transfer window of 2011, Lilaj joined Croatian Prva HNL side NK Lokomotiva, where he struggled to compete with the likes of Mateo Poljak and Marcelo Brozović for a first team place.
+In the summer transfer window of 2011, Lilaj joined Croatian Prva HNL side Lokomotiva Zagreb, where he struggled to compete with the likes of Mateo Poljak and Marcelo Brozović for a first team place.
 He made just 15 league appearances as his side finished in a respectable seventh place out of 16 teams; his side also did not qualify for the 2011–12 Croatian Football Cup, meaning he could not play any other games that season.
 Despite having a difficult personal season, his performances did attract the interest of Albania national team head coach Josip Kuže, who gave him his first senior international call up and cap.
 After one season in Croatia, he left Lokomotiva to return to Albania, where he was subject to interest from a host of Albanian Superliga sides in the summer of 2012.

-Skënderbeu Korçë
+Skënderbeu

-On 7 August 2012, Lilaj completed a transfer to reigning Superliga champions Skënderbeu Korçë, returning to his birthplace.
+On 7 August 2012, Lilaj completed a transfer to reigning Superliga champions Skënderbeu, returning to his birthplace.
 He signed a three-year deal and took squad number 88.
 There he found his old Tirana teammates, including Ditmar Bicaj, Ivan Gvozdenović, Pero Pejić, Sebino Plaku and Daniel Xhafa.

 He made his debut for the club in the 2012 Albanian Supercup where he started the game but was substituted off in the second half in the 2–1 defeat to his former side Tirana.
-He impressed in his first season at Skënderbeu Korçë, despite competition in the centre of midfield with captain Bledi Shkëmbi and Nurudeen Orelesi.
+He impressed in his first season at Skënderbeu, despite competition in the centre of midfield with captain Bledi Shkëmbi and Nurudeen Orelesi.
 On 3 October 2012, Lilaj scored his first goal in nearly 20 months against Olimpik in a 7–2 Albanian Cup win which also saw him receive a red card in the 85th minute.
 This goal was followed up by another one four days later in a Superliga match against Shkumbini Peqin.
 Lilaj featured in 20 league games and scored four league goals to help his side retain the Superliga title for a third consecutive season.
-In the Albanian Cup, he scored four goals in five appearances, including his side's only goal in the semi finals against Bylis Ballsh, who knocked out Skënderbeu Korçë after a 2–1 aggregate win over two legs.
+In the Albanian Cup, he scored four goals in five appearances, including his side's only goal in the semi-finals against Bylis, who knocked out Skënderbeu after a 2–1 aggregate win over two legs.
 He scored 8 times in 30 games in all competitions in the 2012–13 season.